dtarnawsky/cs-lottie-splash/README.md

 # Sample Application
 Test for `cordova-plugin-lottie-splashscreen` to see if it will work in the Capacitor application.

-Result is a crash in Android, runs in iOS.
+TLDR: It will run in Android and in iOS (with a tweak to plugin.xml).

 ## Version 0.10.0
 Tested with Capacitor 4 with iOS and Android.
 This version works if setting initial values in `capacitor.config.ts`.
 For example: